LINDGRENBA/falling-rocks/README.md

 ### Taking Note of Elements
 - Write an algorithm to check the elements inside of the 2D world and update appropriately
-- [ ] Write a function to checks which elements exists in the squares at the bottom of the grid
+- [X] Write a function to checks which elements exists in the squares at the bottom of the grid
-- [ ] Update the function to also check which element exists in the squares "above" the bottom squares of the grid
+- [X] Update the function to also check which element exists in the squares "above" the bottom squares of the grid
-- [ ] Expand the function so that it checks not only the second row up from the bottom, but every row from the bottom up

 ### Updating the 2D-World / Grid
 - Begin to update each square of the grid based on which element currently exists within each square and the square above it
-- [ ] Will need to insert empty squares in the top row for each column where an element moves "down the column"
+- [ ] Expand the function so that it checks not only the second row up from the bottom, but every row from the bottom up (look for pre-existing algorithms to dynamically update a grid)

 # Bugs / Issues :